Attrition & Retention Analytics to Increase Repeat Buyers

 Prioritize your experiments

-Now that you have your retention goals, it’s time to start running experiments to hit those targets.
+Now that you have your retention goals, it’s time to start running to hit those targets.
 But with so many possible experiments, how do you know which ones to prioritize?

 There’s no point in reinventing the wheel.
-So we suggest using the ICE framework popularized by Brian Balfour and Sean Ellis.
+So we suggest using the popularized by Brian Balfour and Sean Ellis.
 I-C-E helps you prioritize experiments based on their impact, confidence, and ease of implementation:

 • Impact: How big of an impact will this experiment have on our retention rate?